-Information of Services Along the Route A comprehensive service Info sheet, including services such as cash points, banks, post offices, village shops, inns, cafés and taxis.

-Maps 1 waterproof 1:40000 Harvey

-map covering the whole route.
+Information of Services Along the

+Route A comprehensive service Info sheet, including services such as cash points, banks, post offices, village shops, inns, cafés and taxis.
+Maps 1 waterproof 1:40000 Harvey map covering the whole route.
 Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you find it easily.

-get in to difficulties during your holiday, we are always available to help, even out of office hours.
+Emergency Telephone Support If you get in to difficulties during your holiday, we are always available to help, even out of office hours.
+15% discount at Cotswold Outdoors We will issue you with a 15% Discount